victordieggo/spaceman-docs/README.md

 #### JavaScript

-Running the `gulp js` command will first lint all files using [ESLint](https://eslint.org/), except for the directories and files listend in the `.eslintrc` file at the root of the project.
-After that, everything but the `vendor/` directory will be compiled using [Babel](https://babeljs.io/).
-The compiled file will be concatenated with all other files and then minified.
-A production ready `main.js` file will be created in the `assets/dist/js` path.
+The `gulp js` command will lint all `.js` files under the `assets/src/js` path using [ESLint](https://eslint.org/) and compile all ES6+ files through [Babel](https://babeljs.io/).
+The compiled file will be concatenated with the files in the subdirectories `libs/`, `polyfill/` and `vendor/`, which will generate the minified, production ready `main.js` file in the `assets/dist/js` path.

+To change or update the ESlint configuration or ignored paths and files, use the `.eslintrc` and `.eslintignore` files located in the root directory.

 #### Sass